dogsFTW/Dogs/README.md

- # Dogs FOR THE LOSS!
+ # Dogs FOR THE WIN!

+ SYKE!